It is a condition where there is constriction of the bronchi and bronchioles.

 Exercising slowly increases oxygen stores in the body, and nose breathing during exercise helps prevent bronchospasm and asthma-induced asthma.

-Symptoms of bronchospasm can also be alleviated by breathing exercises that involve breathing devices, which trap the exhaled CO2 (Frolov breathing device, DIY amazing breathing device, Samozdrav).
+Symptoms of bronchospasm can also be alleviated by breathing exercises that involve breathing devices, which trap the exhaled CO2 (Frolov breathing device, DIY excellent breathing device, Samozdrav).

-These devices help increase oxygen levels in the body, thus reducing bronchospasm in a few minutes.
+These devices help increase oxygen levels, thus reducing bronchospasm in a few minutes.

 Treatment of bronchospasm also includes lifestyle changes, such as avoiding supine sleeping, avoiding mouth breathing, etc.

 The Buteyko technique is one of the best lifestyle programs around.

 - Triggers like dust, pollen, and other mechanical factors should be avoided as much as possible to prevent bronchospasm.